TigheBurnham/Cryptocurrency_Unsupervised-_ML/README.md

 <img width="617" alt="Clustered_df" src="https://user-images.githubusercontent.com/112028534/214974733-e6b40c7b-efde-4960-9dbc-e196b8d98a66.png">

-- For the 4th deliverable we were tasked with creating Visualizations of the Cryptocurrencies.
+- For the 4th deliverable we were tasked with creating visualizations of the Cryptocurrencies.

 ### 3D Scatter Plot